USC-NSL/allanlab/_pages/old_home.md

 ---
-title: "NSL Lab - Home"
+title: "Old Home"
 layout: homelay
 excerpt: "NSL Lab at University of Southern California."
 sitemap: false
-permalink: /
+permalink: /old-home
 ---

 We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
 Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.